alissonperez/deepicker/README.md

         description: 'The galaxy is in the midst of a civil war.
 Spies for the Rebel Alliance have stolen plans...',
         releaseYear: 1977,

-        // Using a function to computate otherInfo about Episode IV
+        // Using a function to compute otherInfo about Episode IV
         otherInfo: function(picker) {
             // Perform somethig here to get movie info and return then